 m3:6

-Internal fragments of only one residue should be encoded as immonium ions, not as internal fragments of length 1.
+Internal fragments of only one residue SHOULD be encoded as immonium ions, not as internal fragments of length 1.

-Even though b ions have the same masses as internal fragments with x = 1, one SHOULD NOT denote any b ion with m1:y, except for precursors that have an N terminal modification.
-For example, for the precursor [Carbamidomethyl]-MYPEPTIDEK/2, a fragment ion that is MYP without the n-terminal Carbamidomethyl] should be denoted as

-m1:3

-instead of:

-b3-C2H3NO

-Or the alternative is:

 Even though b ions have the same masses as internal fragments with x = 1, one MUST NOT denote any b ion as m1:y.
-In cases where there is an N-terminal mass modification that is lost, with MUST be encoded as a neutral loss via its chemical formula.
-For example, for the precursor [Carbamidomethyl]-MYPEPTIDEK/2, a fragment ion that is MYP without the n-terminal Carbamidomethyl] should be denoted as
+In cases where there is an N-terminal mass modification that is lost, it MUST be encoded as a neutral loss.
+For example, for the precursor [Carbamidomethyl]-MYPEPTIDEK/2, a fragment ion that is MYP without the n-terminal Carbamidomethyl should be denoted as

 b3-C2H3NO